ruchira30/Robot-Vacuum-Cleaner/README.md

 Overview

 This project showcases an autonomous robot vacuum cleaner built with an Arduino microcontroller.
-The robot is designed to navigate and clean surfaces while avoiding obstacles, illustrating practical applications of embedded systems and robotics.
+The robot is designed to navigate and clean surfaces while avoiding obstacles.

 Features